-1.1 The application seeks planning permission for the variation of condition 1 (The development hereby permitted shall be carried out in accordance with the approved plans...) of planning permission reference 21/00023/FUL to regularise the construction of a viewing platform within the lion enclosure and balcony to the north west side of the stable building.
+The application seeks planning permission for the variation of condition 1 of planning permission reference 21/00023/FUL to regularise the construction of a viewing / feeding balcony and lion platform within the wild cat enclosure.

 2. Recommendation

 The Committee is asked to RESOLVE that planning permission be granted subject to the prior completion of a unilateral undertaking under Section 106 of the Town and County Planning Act 1990 and conditions outlined in the appendix.